 Flexibility is an important part of the mission at Penn State Abington.
 Credit for life experience, advanced placement (AP) credits, remedial services, career counseling and tuition payment plans are all available to students, among other assistance measures.
 It also ranked No. 5 among schools on our list for its percentage of students enrolled in some form of distance education.

 The largest school in the state comes in at No. 9, boasting the state's widest assortment of degree programs and the No. 1 graduation rate of any school on our list.
-Penn State also offers far and away the most online degree programs of any school in our top 10.
-Students seeking an online bachelor's degree in Pennsylvania have no fewer than 32 study plans available through Penn State World Campus.
+Penn State is a public school that also offers far and away the most online degree programs of any school in our top 10.
+Students seeking an online program in Pennsylvania have no fewer than 32 study plans available through Penn State World Campus.

 Founded in 1875, Indiana University of Pennsylvania placed in a tie for the third-lowest raw cost of tuition and fees among our top ten schools.
-Its average net price was in the top five among schools on our list, and only three other schools in our top ten offered a wider variety of on-campus programs.
+Its average net price was in the top five among schools on our list, and only three other schools in our top ten offered a wider variety of learning opportunities.